copethomas/defcon-33-domain-fronting/README.md

 ## 2. ASN to IP Map

-We then use the `cdn-asn-ip-map` Go program to covert all the CDN ASN numbers to a collection of IP addresses which we dump as JSON to be used in a lookup table.
+We then use the `cdn-asn-ip-map` Go program to covert all the CDN ASN numbers to a collection of IP ranges which we dump to the `cdn_asn_to_ip_map.json` file.
+This file is used in later programs as a lookup table.
-This uses the free https://iptoasn.com tab separated database to perform the lookup.
+(The free https://iptoasn.com tab separated database is used to perform the lookup)

 ```shell
 go run cmd/cdn-asn-ip-map/main.go